-Joseph Camp is an Associate Professor of EE and CSE at Southern Methodist University in Dallas, Texas.
+Joseph Camp is an Associate Professor of Electrical and Computer Engineering (ECE) at Southern Methodist University in Dallas, Texas.
 He joined the SMU faculty in 2009 after receiving his Ph.D. in ECE from Rice University.
 He received an M.S. at Rice and B.S. with honors from the UT-Austin, both in ECE.
 His research interests are wireless communications and networking, crowdsourcing, and drones, specifically focused on the deployment, measurement, and analysis of large-scale systems and development of embedded protocols.
 His research team has performed over 200 million in-field wireless measurements around the world via Android deployment and local characterization via campus buses, vehicles, and buildings.
 He was the Chief Network Architect for the Technology For All (TFA) Network, a mesh deployment in Houston, TX which serves 4,000 users in an under-resourced community.
 He received the Ralph Budd Award for the best engineering thesis at Rice University (2010), the National Science Foundation CAREER Award (2012), and the Golden Mustang Teaching Award (2014).

 office: Junkins 340

 phone: (214) 768-8541, fax: (214) 768-3573

 mailing address: P.O.
 Box 750338, Dallas, Texas 75275-0338

 courier address: 6251 Airline Rd. #340, Dallas, TX 75205

 Research positions available at all levels (Postdoc, PhD, MS, and Undergrad), mostly related to drone communications (for example, see video, press release, or NSF abstract).
 Email CV and any relevant publications to "my last name"@smu.edu, if interested.